chandankjaiswal/Online-Examination/README.md

 Project Describe : This project has provided by Department of Computer Science, Pondicherry University.
 The main purpose of this project is to take an Online Examination for a particular subject which is related to our placement activity.
 Where a registered student can test their performance by their getting score

-Project Title : ONLINE EXAMINATION(Mini Project)
 Platform Used : PHP, HTML, CSS, JavaScript
 Database : MySQL
 Contribution : Analysis, Designing and Coding
 Team Size : 1
 Duration : 6 month (May 2018 to Nov 2018)
 OS : Windows 8.1
-Tool Used : SUBLIME, XAMPP
+Tool Used : SUBLIME, XAMPP SERVER